-ArcGIS User Guide, Church of England Research & Statistics unit, January 2018 First, click on Modify Map at the top right.
+First, click on Modify Map at the top right.
 Various additional options then appear.
 To add a layer, click on the Add button that has appeared next to Basemap, and choose Search for Layers.
-For example, to overlay the map with the UK rail network, search for "UK rail", then click Add for the Railways layer and finally click the large Done Adding Layers button.
+For example, to overlay the map with the UK rail network, search for "UK rail", then click Add to Map for the Railways layer.